emilk/bon/README.md

 					  | array_value

 	struct			::= struct_type struct_value
+	sized_struct	::= FixStruct
+					  | STRUCT_VLQ VLQ
-	struct_type		::= STRUCT_VLQ VarInt (key fixed_type)*
+	struct_type		::= sized_struct (key fixed_type)*
 	struct_value	::= fixed_value*

 	array			::= array_type array_value
-	sized_array		::= ARRAY_VLQ VarInt
+	sized_array		::= FixArray
+					  | ARRAY_VLQ VLQ
 	array_type		::= sized_array fixed_type
+					  | FixByteArray
 	array_value		::= fixed_value*

-# VarInt / VLQ
+# VLQ
+There are a few places in the BON file format when we want to encode sizes.
+The size of a string or and array can be huge and would in some cases require up to 64 bits to encode.
+However, most are much smaller than this and so always using 64 bits is a waste of space.

-VarInt:s are used for string and array sizes, as well as block ID:s.
-They are unsigned integers that are generally small, but may be up to 64 bit.
+BON solves this by using encoding these values using [Variable Length Quantity](http://en.wikipedia.org/wiki/Variable-length_quantity), or VLQ for short.
+VLQ:s are used for string and array sizes, as well as block ID:s.
+They are unsigned integers that are generally small, and must be strictly smaller than 2^64 (requiring at most 10 bytes to encode).

-We use standard Variable-length quantities, or VLQ:s, for this.
-VLQ naturally solves endian issues, and implementations abound:
+The VLQ format naturally solves endian issues, and [implementations abound](http://rosettacode.org/wiki/Variable-length_quantity).

+Though one can encode small numbers with a small number of bytes using VLQ, nothing forbids an encoder to waste many bytes to encode small numbers, while still adhering to the VLQ format.
+For instance, the value 42 could be encoded as any of:

+	0x2A
+	0x80 0x2A
+	0x80 0x80 0x2A
+	…etc

+This can be helpful when an encoder doesn't want to fill in the size of something right away.
+In particular, when encoding a block the encoder could initially fill in the block size as:

+	0x80 0x80 0x80 0x80 0x80 0x80 0x80 0x80 0x80 0x00

+The block can then be written and once done, and we know how large the block ended up becoming, the encoder could go back and change that VLQ size to any value (less than 2^64)